 The Triumph of Suffrage and Push on for Equal Rights

 In 1920, the 72-year struggle ended with the ratification of the 19th Amendment, the “Susan B. Anthony” Amendment, granting women the vote.
 Paul believed that the vote was just the first step in women’s quest for full equality.
 In 1922, she reorganized the NWP with the goal of eliminating all discrimination against women.
 In 1923 Paul wrote the Equal Rights Amendment (ERA), also known as the Lucretia Mott Amendment, and launched what would be for her a life-long campaign to win full equality for women.
 The current version of the ERA reads: “Equality of rights under the law shall not be denied or abridged by the United States on account of sex.”
-Congress passed the ERA in 1972 but remains three states short of ratification today.
+Congress passed the ERA in 1972.
+Virginia became the 38th and final state to ratify the amendment in 2020, but it has not yet been formally adopted as part of the Constitution.
 For over fifty years, the ERA has been introduced in every session of Congress.